ivan386/Shareaza/setup/scripts/readme.txt

 You'll also need to install the PreProcessor: http://files.jrsoftware.org/ispack/

-Minimum version needed is 5.0.5.
+Minimum version needed is 5.1.2 Beta.
+Do not deploy IS installers of an old version ontop of newer versions!
+Have the user do a clean install if you cannot avoid this scenario.

 To compile a debug build without any files uncomment "#define debug" in main.iss.